DonatHalimi/sheero/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization with accessToken through cookies
+- State management with Redux for handling application state
 - Address management for shipping
 - Product management with categories
 - Wishlist for saving favorite products
 - Shopping cart functionality
 - Simple payment options with Stripe or cash
 - Real-time order tracking for updates on your purchases
-- Users can make a return request for specific product(s) from an order if the status is marked as `Delivered`
+- Users can submit return requests for specific product(s) from an order if the status is marked as `Delivered`
 - Reviews and ratings for products

 ### Technologies Used